 2.2.2.
 Isolate the bone marrow OC precursors from mouse femurs and tibiae.

 2.2.3.
 Remove the legs with sterile scissors from the closest point to the body at the hip joint, cut the limbs at the knee and ankle joints and remove the soft tissue with sterile scalpel and forceps.
 Cut off the epiphyses.
-Flush out and suspend the marrow with BGM into a 6 cm sterile Petri dish using a 27G needle to obtain a cell suspension.
+Flush out and suspend the marrow with 1 mL BGM into a 6 cm sterile Petri dish using a 27G needle attached to a 1 mL syringe to obtain a cell suspension.

 2.2.4.
 Add the cell suspension to a 50 mL conical tube, wash the 6 cm Petri dish with 5 mL of BGM and transfer to the same 50 mL conical tube.
 Centrifuge at 350 x g at 4 °C for 5 min.
 Resuspend the cells in OC differentiation medium (DM) containing BGM, 1 nM 1,25-(OH)2-vitamin D3 and 1 µM prostaglandin E2 (1 mL/well).

-Note: One BALB/c mouse provides sufficient numbers of OC precursors for one 24-well tissue culture plate.
+Note: One BALB/c mouse provides sufficient numbers of OC precursors for one 24-well culture plate.

 2.3.
 Preparation of mouse OB-OC co-culture with biomaterial